 The individual values give the current axle loads.
 These are important for the correct loading of the vehicle (see section 3.2.3).
 The sum of these values is the current weight of the vehicle.

-The actual payload is the difference between the technically permissible maximum mass in laden condition and the weighed vehicle weight.
+The actual payload is the difference between the technically permissible maximum laden mass and the weighed vehicle weight.

 This can be used to determine the weight that remains for the personal equipment: